esperr/esperr.github.io/_posts/2017-10-23-same-but-different.md

 Poking around in PubMed with a visual search tool such as [Search Workbench](https://searchworkbench.info) can reveal an interesting pattern: different concepts sometimes perform similarly over time even though they refer to fairly distinct sets of citations.

 To illustrate what I mean, let's start with two searches that are closely related.
-For instance, "myocardial infarction"[MeSH Terms] is slightly more precise rendition of "heart attack", and both searches return very similar results:
+For instance, "myocardial infarction"[MeSH Terms] is a slightly more precise rendition of "heart attack", and both searches return very similar results:

 <img src="/assets/sbd_y1.png" width="500">